 While product innovation and circularity will support the development of sustainable supply chains, the UK’s low carbon industries will doubtless venture abroad for essential commodities, and Professor Lee advocates for a stronger adherence to good governance in geographies like the Democratic Republic of Congo (DRC), a major source of cobalt, where there are an estimated 40,000 children working as artisanal workers, scouring through waste heaps of mine tailings trying to pick out cobalt.

-Dr Nana Bonsu, Research Fellow at the Lloyds Banking Group Centre for Responsible Business, draws attention to the winners and losers of the net zero supply chain, in particular those resulting from inequalities between the countries producing raw materials and those manufacturing end products, mostly in China and the West.
+Dr Nana Bonsu, Research Fellow, draws attention to the winners and losers of the net zero supply chain, in particular those resulting from inequalities between the countries producing raw materials and those manufacturing end products, mostly in China and the West.
 Dr Bonsu says: “We know this transition is introducing a lot of socioeconomic and ecological issues within resource-rich countries in terms of water security, deforestation, emissions, air and water pollution due to resource extraction.”
 Dr Bonsu’s insight speaks to a gap between climate policy and socio-economic inequality at the international level.
 Such challenges are true at both ends of the supply chain, as with the quantities of plastic waste being shipped to developing countries, often for landfill and incineration due to poor governance and traceability.
 Policy analysis by Dr Natasha Cornea, Lecturer in Human Geography, has provided guidance for the UK government that includes phasing out virgin plastics and creating a more ‘open’ and decentralised plastics recycling ecosystem.